OwenDa/portfolio-3/README.md

 Nevertheless, it is possible that the program may expand its deletion options in the future.

 Currently, the program does not assess skewness and kurtosis.
-These features could be added for a more rounded and thorough set of pre-test checks.
+Like the t-test itself, T-Tester assumes that data are normally distributed.
+These features could be added for a more rounded and thorough set of pre-test checks (see [Statology.org](https://www.statology.org/skewness-kurtosis-python/) and/or [ScyPy Docs](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.skew.html))

 Additional inputs could be added to the program's testing feature, such as a "Tester Notes" input.
 This input could then be added to an additional field in the records kept.
 The usefulness of such a feature may depend on how the program is being used.
 The optimal design would be one in which the user can configure which fields are needed within their records and which fields are unnecessary.
 To be truly useful, these settings would need to be stored in a lasting manner.
 Only the necessary inputs would then be requested during the testing process.